Solid Sulfur Isotope Analysis

 Weighing samples and standards

 Samples and standards are weighed into tin capsules.
 Consult the microbalance method.
 The addition of vanadium pentoxide and tin powder happens in a fume hood.
 The target weight for Shrek sulfur is 5 µg of S per capsule.
 This target weight is optimal though the instrument can run lower and higher amounts of sulfur.
 To determine target weights for your sample material, divide the elemental target weight (e.g. 5 µg S) by your percent (e.g. 2 % S in decimal form).
 This example, then yields 5 µg S / 0.02 = 250 µg of material.

 Vanadium pentoxide, V2O5, is a combustion aid that increases the abundance of oxygen immediately around the sample material when we want rapid and complete combustion.
 Given the toxicity of V2O5, we do not strictly control the amount and thus the ratio of sample/standard weight to Vanadium Pentoxide weight.
 Rather, we add a visually similar amount to each capsule.
-The V2O5 reagent does not have any sulfur in it and thus, have a standard amount is less important.
+The V2O5 reagent does not have any sulfur in it and thus, having a standard amount is less important.
 The most important consideration is that oxygen is in excess and available during combustion.